 Print marketing material is a necessity, even in the digital age.
-Digital brands such as Uber have recognised the fundamental need for tactile brand interaction and put together their very own magazine, print ads and catalogues to ensure their clients have that much needed physical interaction with the company.
-Print adverts and catalogues place a unique challenge on designers as they come with limited space – offering designers the opportunity to think outside of the box and get creative.
+Digital brands such as Uber have recognised the fundamental need for tactile brand interaction and put together their very own magazine, print ads and catalogues to ensure their clients have that physical interaction with the company.
+Print adverts and catalogues place a unique challenge of designers as they come with limited space – offering designers the opportunity to think outside of the box and get creative.
 These kinds of print designs come with certain print boundaries, such as ensuring the content is legible, attractive and within certain boarders when going to print.

 Not only does the design have to represent the content, be emotive, and eye-catching – it needs to be easy to read.
 It all comes down to readability as mentioned above.
 To sum it up as much as possible, magazine and newspaper design needs to present assorted as well as editorial copy – all within boundaries of the particular medium.
-Laying out a magazine or newspaper is a complicated, challenging, and creative process.
+Laying out a magazine or newspaper is a complicated, challenging and creative process.

 Just take a walk through your local supermarket, you are sure to see an aisle dedicated to greeting cards for every occasion.
 Print designers get to have the most fun in this industry and let their creativity reach new levels of awesome.
 Designers get to use illustrations (mostly their own illustrations), photos and written content – combining them into the ideal design for the occasion.